Smile re-alignment can be an additive-reductive process

 Why get braces before veneers?

-Does less drilling sound like a good reason?
+When doing dentistry, less drilling is preferable.
 Dr. James Fondriest frequently recommends getting short term braces before veneers.
 This might involve just 4 months of brackets or Invisalign to quickly unravel crowded teeth.
 If the goal is to align the teeth, moving them will be better in the long term than drilling large amounts of enamel away.

 An artistic smile design offers a comprehensive makeover that can boost your confidence for years to come.
 Short term use of braces can make a significant difference in the outcome of a Before and after example of a dental smile makeover.
 An example of a 4 month localized orthodontic procedure would be placing braces on the lower front 6 teeth only.
 The lower front teeth may not show as much in your smile but the lower teeth hit on the backsides of the upper teeth.
 If the lower teeth are uneven, then we would have to make the backsides of your new upper veneers or crowns uneven also.
 This leaves your new cosmetic investment slightly more vulnerable to instability or future movements.